fabacab/awesome-lockpicking/README.md

 # Online communities

-* [Keypicking.com](https://keypicking.com/) - A bustling online forum for the discussion of lockpicking and locksport.
+* [Keypicking.com](https://keypicking.com/) - Bustling online forum for the discussion of lockpicking and locksport.
 * [Lockpicking101.com](https://www.lockpicking101.com/) - One of the longest-running online communities "dedicated to the fun and ethical hobby of lock picking."
-* [LockWiki](http://lockwiki.com/) - A community-driven reference for both beginners and professionals in the security industry.
+* [LockWiki](http://lockwiki.com/) - Community-driven reference for both beginners and professionals in the security industry.
-* [/r/lockpicking Subreddit](https://www.reddit.com/r/lockpicking/) - A subreddit dedicated to the sport of lockpicking.
+* [/r/lockpicking Subreddit](https://www.reddit.com/r/lockpicking/) - Subreddit dedicated to the sport of lockpicking.

 # Vendors

 * [Learn Lockpicking](https://learnlockpicking.com/) - Retailer of speciality practice locks, lock stands, and more.
 * [Safe Ventures, Inc.](http://safeventures.com/) - Retailer for safe-opening tools who also offer paid training courses.
-* [Southern Ordinance, Inc.](https://www.southord.com/) - SouthOrd® is a manufacturer of lock picks and professional locksmith tools; individual replacement picks as low as $1.50 USD.
+* [Southern Ordinance / Exit 10, Inc.](https://www.southord.com/) - SouthOrd® is a manufacturer of lock picks and professional locksmith tools; individual replacement picks as low as $1.50 USD.
 * [Southern Specialities](http://www.lockpicktools.com/) - Retailer of numerous lockpicking sets, pick guns, and more.